 DeepSoil 2100 is a network for whole-ecosystem warming experiments.
 The aim of DeepSoil 2100 is to bring together researchers working on long-term experiments (‘2100’ because IPCC scenarios run until 2100), whole ecosystem manipulations (warming down to 1 m with or without other manipulations such as water and carbon dioxide concentrations), and studying responses of plants, soil biogeochemistry, ecology, etc.

-Post comments or ask questions anytime using our community forum.
+See announcements, post comments or ask questions anytime using our community forum.

 Forum participation requires an ISCN account.
 Create new account here if you do not have one already.